jackestar/JS-Blog/Blog/Baremetal/installation_AVR.md

 ---
 title: Program AVR in ArchLinux
-description: how to compile an upload to a Arduino UNO board
+description: how to compile and upload to a Arduino UNO board

 lastUpdated: true
 outline: deep